 In any event, keep in mind that the award will be less once attorney's fees and court costs are subtracted.

 If you have recently been diagnosed with mesothelioma or any other disease associated with asbestos exposure, you should take action right away.
 You may qualify for monetary compensation by filing a mesothelioma claim against a past employer or any other defendants that may be liable.
-Have an attorney provide an initial review of your claim absolutely free, with no obligation, to get started.
+Connect with an experienced products liability attorney today to get started.

 Contact a qualified product liability attorney to make sure your rights are protected.